-- I Continue to advance each of our current product candidates in their respective indications. - Develop a targeted commercialization strategy for any approved product candidates.
-We have obtained worldwide commercial rights to our lead product candidates, except for certain countries in Asia with respect to linzagolix.
+- Continue to advance each of our current product candidates in their respective indications. - Develop a targeted commercialization strategy for any approved product candidates.
+We have obtained worldwide commercial rights to our lead product candidates, except for certain countries in Asia with respect to linzagolix and for the PRC with respect to nolasiban.
 As we move our product candidates through development toward regulatory approval we will evaluate several options for each product candidate's commercialization strategy.
 These options include building our own internal sales force, entering into a joint marketing partnership with another pharmaceutical or biotechnology company, or out-licensing the product to another pharmaceutical or biotechnology company.
-More specifically, we have assessed the IVF markets in Europe and the U.S. to be highly concentrated, likely requiring a relatively small commercial infrastructure, and we believe that nolasiban will be our first product to reach the commercial stage in Europe in 2021 assuming positive results in our ongoing IMPLANT 4 trial. - Pursue additional indications for our current product candidates.
-We believe each of our current product candidates have application outside the indications we are currently developing and we plan to pursue additional indications for our existing product candidates in the near future.
-For example, we are seeking initial regulatory approvals for nolasiban in the setting of fresh embryo transfers during IVF procedures, and plan longer term to conduct clinical trials with frozen embryo transfers given the growing use of this type of procedure both in the U.S. and internationally. - Leverage our international product development experience and extensive network of clinical experts and pharmaceutical industry executives within women's reproductive health and pregnancy to in-license or acquire novel product candidates.
+We are also exploring various alternatives for the future potential commercialization of linzagolix, including through a collaboration with a third party. - Pursue additional indications for our current product candidates.
+We believe each of our current product candidates have application outside the indications we are currently developing and we plan to pursue additional indications for our existing product candidates in the near future. - Leverage our international product development experience and extensive network of clinical experts and pharmaceutical industry executives within women's reproductive health and pregnancy to in-license or acquire novel product candidates.
 We are focused on identifying, and in-licensing or acquiring, additional clinical-stage product candidates that we believe have the potential to become best-in-class or first-in-class products for the treatment of serious conditions in women's reproductive health and pregnancy, if approved.
 We intend to focus on product candidates that we believe will be efficient from a capital-management standpoint, and we are exploring additional needs in our therapeutic field, such as premenstrual syndrome, fibrocystic breast disease, post-menopausal hot flashes, preeclampsia, dysmenorrhea and menopause-related auto-immune diseases.